 There are times when everyone needs space, which is when each resident having their own self-contained residence to go home to, gives the balance needed for community life.

 Australia has several successful cohousing communities that exist in Adelaide, Hobart, and Perth.
 In Denmark, where cohousing was pioneered in the 1970s, there are hundreds of cohousing communities.
-Cohousing has also been growing in the UK, Canada, New Zealand and America, so there are plenty of examples of successful communities to learn from.
+Cohousing has also been growing in the UK, Canada, New Zealand and USA, so there are plenty of examples of successful communities to learn from.